fd0r/rkhs_map670/README.md

 # New algorithms for large scale learning with kernels
-RKHS project for the course "Generalisation Properties" by Aymeric Dieuleveut
+RKHS project for the course "Generalization Properties" by Aymeric Dieuleveut

 _Authors: Corentin Ambroise, Luis Montero and Margaux Zaffran_